 The train to/from the airport takes around 25 minutes and costs $6.50 USD.

-Ridesharing – If you need to take something like a taxi, use Uber or Lyft instead.
-They are generally cheaper.
+Ridesharing – If you need to take something like a taxi, use Uber or Lyft instead as they are generally cheaper.

 Bike rental – Indego is Philly’s bike-share program.
-There are 140 stations around town, with day passes starting at $12 USD for unlimited 30-minute rides.
-As long as you return the bike to a station within 30 minutes, you can avoid the additional $0.15/minute charge.
+There are 140 stations around town, with day passes starting at $15 USD for unlimited 60-minute rides on a classic bike.
+As long as you return the bike to a station within 60 minutes, you can avoid the additional charges.

 Car rental – You don’t need a car to get around the city and, since parking isn’t cheap, I’d skip the rental unless you’re planning to leave the city.
 For the best rental car prices, use Discover Cars.